joshzola21/f1-strategy-analysis-2025/f1-strategy-analysis-2025/README.md

 ## Assumptions & limitations

-Stated plainly, because a strategy model is only as good as what it admits to:

 - Degradation is modelled per stint and assumes reasonably representative running; very short or heavily traffic-affected stints are filtered rather than corrected.
-- The fuel-correction rate and several Monte Carlo inputs (overtaking delta, SC/VSC rates, pit losses) are circuit-specific estimates, not measured constants.
+- The fuel-correction rate and several Monte Carlo inputs (overtaking delta, SC/VSC rates, pit losses) are circuit-specific parameters, not constants.
 - The race simulation uses a reference-pace competitor rather than a full multi-car field, so traffic is approximated.
-- The earlier (Australia) notebooks use hand-tuned tyre coefficients and are kept for comparison, not as a current best method.
+- The earlier notebooks use tuned tyre coefficients and are kept for comparison, not as a current best method.

 ---